PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 ### The `init.el` file

-My copy of the `init.el` file is part of this repository.
+My copy of the `init.el` file is part of this repository [(see)](https://github.com/PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/tree/master/.emacs.d).
 It is fully commented.

 ## Dragon voice commands